Stylish Monogrammed Weekender Tote

 Fabric and Other Supplies

-- ⅓ yard of 44″+ wide faux suede for the exterior of the pockets and the front of the straps; we recommend 54″ Passion Faux Suede in Walnut
+- ⅓ yard of 44″+ wide faux suede for the exterior of the pockets and the front of the straps; we originally used 54″ Passion Faux Suede in Walnut

 - ½ yard of 45″+ wide fusible fleece; we used 45″ Pellon 987F Fusible Fleece in white